scandukuri/scandukuri.github.io/index.md

 		<a href="{{ site.url }}/everything-else"><div><i class="fa fa-list-ul icon icon-right-space"></i>Everything Else</div></a>
 	</div>
 	<div>
 		I'm interested in building AI systems that are <b>open, safe</b>, and <b>useful</b> by studying reasoning and problem-solving in language models.
 Recently, I've been thinking about bootstrapping and self-improvement in language models, advised by <a href="https://cocolab.stanford.edu/ndg"> Noah Goodman</a> and <a href="https://janphilippfranken.github.io/"> Jan-Philipp Fränken</a>.
+Currently, I'm a software engineer in the Applied Research group at Capital One, where I work on making language models better assistants.
 	</div>
 	<div style="height: 1rem"></div>
 	<div>
 		I recently received my B.S. in Mathematical and Computational Science from <img class="intro-logo" style="width: 13px; padding-bottom: 5px; margin-left: 3px; margin-right: 3px;" src="/images/stanford.svg">
- Stanford University, where I'm currently working on my M.S. in Computer Science.
+ Stanford University, where I'm also currently working on my M.S. in Computer Science (on leave).
 	</div>
 	<!-- <div style="height: 1rem"></div>
 	<div>